Teplice nad Metují

 Teplice nad Metují (/cs/; Weckelsdorf) is a town in Náchod District in the Hradec Králové Region of the Czech Republic.
 It has about 1,600 inhabitants.
+The town is located on the Metuje River in the Broumov Highlands.
+The town is known for the national nature reserve of Adršpach-Teplice Rocks.

 Administrative division

 Teplice nad Metují consists of five municipal parts (in brackets population according to the 2021 census):